oddbird/oddleventy/content/blog/2025/make-it-ugly.md

 It's not a straight line,
 but requires cycles of experimentation and editing, prototyping, sketching, drafting, and polishing.

+{{ embed.figure(
+  data=[{
+    img: 'blog/2025/process-gsm.png',
+    alt: '
+      Three screenshots,
+      the first has a real rough wireframe - handwritten text with notes and questions in red, and a few lines,
+      the second has more text still hand-written without additional notes,
+      and the final is a fully designed mockup with more notes added over top
+      to explain the navigation active and hover states being shown.
+    '
+  }],
+  caption='
+    Sketches from different stages in the process, developing a [Material Repricing](/work/material-repricing/) tool for
+    General Stamping & Metalworks.
+  '
+) }}

 When I review a design concept,
 I know where we are in that process --